Blog Copyright & Use of Content

 - No Warranties.
 You expressly agree that you use this site at your own risk.
 This site is provided on an “as is” and “as available” basis.
-The Biotech Strategy Blog makes no representations or warranties of any kind, express or implied, as to the site’s operation or the information, content or materials included on this site.
+The Biotech Strategy Blog along with its Publisher, Representatives and Agents makes no representations or warranties of any kind, express or implied, as to the site’s operation or the information, content or materials included on this site.
 Users are responsible for their own compliance management and due diligence, and should not rely on the accuracy of any information posted.
-To the full extent permissible by applicable law, the Biotech Strategy Blog and its Publisher, Icarus Consultants LLC, hereby disclaims all warranties, express or implied, including but not limited to implied warranties of merchantability and fitness for any particular purpose.
-Biotech Strategy Blog and Icarus Consultants LLC will not be liable for any damages of any kind arising from the use of or inability to use this site or the accuracy of any information posted.
+To the full extent permissible by applicable law, Biotech Strategy Blog, its Publisher, and former Publisher(s) hereby disclaims all warranties, express or implied, including but not limited to implied warranties of merchantability and fitness for any particular purpose.
+Biotech Strategy Blog and it’s current and former Publisher(s) will not be liable for any damages of any kind arising from the use of or inability to use this site or the accuracy of any information posted.

 - No Investment Advice or Investment Research.
 Biotech Strategy Blog does not provide investment advice, stock tips and no post is a solicitation to invest.
-The publisher of the blog Icarus Consultants LLC is not an investment business and no posts on this blog provide equity analysis or investment research.
-Any opinions expressed are for general information only and should not be relied upon for accuracy, completeness or lack of bias.
-Authors of posts on this blog may be employees, prior-employees or consultants of companies mentioned and may hold undisclosed shares or options.
+No posts on this blog provide equity analysis or investment research.
+The Publisher is not an investment business and offers no investment related services.
+Any opinions expressed or quotes from third parties are for general information only and should not be relied upon for accuracy, completeness or lack of bias.
+Authors of posts and those interviewed or quoted may be employees, prior-employees, consultants, advisers or clinical investigators of companies mentioned and may hold undisclosed shares or options or have conflicts of interests that may result in bias in their analysis or opinions.
 Readers should consult a licensed, qualified, professional if they require investment advice, equity analysis or investment research.

 Governing Law & Venue for Disputes

 - Laws of State of Florida apply & venue is only in Florida State Courts in Miami-Dade County.
-In the unlikely event of a dispute that cannot be amicably resolved, the only venue for any legal action arising from the use of Biotech Strategy Blog or this Agreement shall be the State of Florida circuit and county courts located in Miami-Dade County, Florida.
-The laws of the State of Florida, without reference to its conflicts of laws principles, govern the use of Biotech Strategy Blog and this Agreement.
+In the unlikely event of a dispute that cannot be amicably resolved, the only venue for any legal action arising from the use of Biotech Strategy Blog or this Agreement, or any dispute with the Publisher shall be the State of Florida circuit and county courts located in Miami-Dade County, Florida.
+The laws of the State of Florida, without reference to its conflicts of laws principles, govern the use of Biotech Strategy Blog, any disputes with the Publisher and all matters related to and arising out of this Agreement.